 The ODISSEI Observatory provides continuity for long-standing, excellent data collections in the social sciences and links them to the ODISSEI infrastructure.

-The Observatory consists of three tasks:
+The Observatory consists of four tasks:

 2.1 Data Collection